-According to the Municipal Systems Act, Act No 32 of 2000, municipalities must ensure adequate budgeting to fulfil their constitutional mandate of providing waste management services.
+According to the Municipal Systems Act, Act No. 32 of 2000, municipalities must ensure adequate budgeting to fulfil their constitutional mandate of providing waste management services.
 It is important to note that the Municipality has no budget for environmental awareness or campaigns.
 Table 4-20 details categories of waste management cost drivers within MLM.
-From the data displayed in Table 4-20, the Municipality received a waste management budget of R1 719 000 in 2022/23 while the expenditure was approximately R15 569 000.00.
+From the data displayed in Table 4-20The Municipality received a waste management budget of R1 719 000 in 2022/23, while the expenditure was approximately R15 569 000.00.
 From the difference between the waste management budget and expenditure, it can be concluded that the budget allocated for waste management services is insufficient.
 However, the budget allocated for waste management has increased from R535 000.00 in 2020/21 to R1 719 000.00 in 2022/23.
 MLM generates revenue through providing waste management services within the municipality.
-The waste management revenue for MLM in 2022/23 was R31 253 000 which was higher than the expenditure costs.
-Since the revenue generated by the Municipality was higher than the actual expenditure for waste management, it can be concluded that the Municipality operated in surplus.
+The waste management revenue for MLM in 2022/23 was R31 253 000, which was higher than the expenditure for waste management, it can be concluded that the Municipality operated in surplus.